 There are buyers in each of these sites for furniture, clothes, jewelry, old electronics, and more.
 Sellers can ask for payment in cash or through Venmo, and those who don’t want strangers coming to their house (especially in a pandemic) can meet in public.
 Perhaps best of all, most of these tools are free of any commission.

-4. Airbnb or VRBO
+4. Rent out your space through Airbnb or VRBO

 Estimated Nightly Earnings: $75+

-COVID-19 has put a damper on a lot of travel people’s travel plans, but the pandemic won’t last forever.
+COVID-19 has put a damper on a lot of people’s travel plans, but the pandemic won’t last forever.
 And in the meantime, a lot of people still need places to rest their heads at night.

 It’s easy to think that renting out living space is something that only rich people can afford to do, but that’s not necessarily the case.
 Plenty of the listings on Airbnb are for shared homes or apartments.